maram-9/toDoList-react/README.md

 5. Click the "🗑" button to remove a task from the list
 6. Click the "Ukryj ukończone" button to hide all completed tasks
 7. Click the "Ukończ wszystkie" button to mark all tasks as completed
-8. Write key word in "Filtruj zadania" and find your task by Navigation
+8. Write key word in "Filtruj zadania" and find your task by Searching

-You can read about author by pressing the "autor" button or simple pressing the button "zadania".

 ## Languages and conventions used in the project:
 `React.js`